 Students who have been suspended from another school and who are eligible to return to that school system, but who wish to enroll in TECCA, will be required to submit a disciplinary history to TECCA during the enrollment process.
-If a student has been expelled from another school they are required to submit a disciplinary history to TECCA during the enrollment process which will be reviewed by the school principal who will make a final decision regarding enrollment.
-Failure to accurately disclose a prior suspension or expulsion during the placement process that is later verified through prior school records may result in an immediate withdrawal.
+If a student has been expelled from another school they are required to submit a disciplinary history to TECCA during the enrollment process which will be reviewed by the school principal who will make a final decision regarding enrollment & placement.
 Students who have a pending legal matter must indicate so.
-Failure to disclose this information may result in immediate withdrawal.
-For additional questions regarding this policy, please reach out to TECCA's Coordinator of Student and Family Success at 774-335-5270.